 Or the words bead and head.
-Both words contain the “ea” vowels, but they are pronounced differently:
+Both words contain the “ea” vowels spelling, but they are pronounced differently:

-To be successful with English pronunciation, you need to develop a strong awareness of the sounds that you hear rather than the spelling of the words.
+These examples highlight a very important part of spoken English: English is not a phonetic language.
+The spelling of a word does not always match up with how it is pronounced.
+So to be the most successful with English pronunciation, you need to develop a strong awareness of the sounds that you hear rather than the spelling of the words.

 The American English Vowel Quadrilateral

 It is helpful to think of this space when you say a vowel sound because this is the space where vowels are made.
 Remember, vowels are made by changing the shape of your mouth and throat, and you do this by moving your jaw and tongue.
-We think of this space as the shape of a quadrilateral, like this:
+We think of this space as the shape of a quadrilateral.

 The left of the quadrilateral represents the front of your mouth, and the right of the quadrilateral represents the back of your mouth.
 The open space within the quadrilateral itself represents the open space in your mouth.

 Let’s look at this quadrilateral again, but with a different perspective.
-The drawing below depicts the side of a person’s face, and the mouth is open.
-The quadrilateral has been placed inside the person’s open mouth:
+This second drawing depicts the side of a person’s face, and the mouth is open.
+The quadrilateral has been placed inside the person’s open mouth.